tr3buchet/gister/README.md

 ### install
 `pip install gister` or clone the repo and `python setup.py install`

+if you get an `InsecurePlatformWarning`, `pip install requests[security]` to solve it.
+I had to install libffi-devel on my fedora 21 system to get pyOpenSSL rocking

 ### config file - .gister
 an example configuration file `.gister` is given for you to use. it will be looked for in `~/.gister`. it supports these values: